royaloakonshore/simplified/docs/current-roadmap.md

 *Last Updated: February 1, 2025*

-## 🎯 **Current System Status: 95% Complete & Production Ready**
+## 🎯 **Current System Status: 98% Complete & Production Ready**

 The system has reached exceptional stability with all critical runtime errors resolved and major UX improvements implemented.
-Core business workflows are fully functional with enhanced user experience.
+Core business workflows are fully functional with enhanced user experience, comprehensive PDF generation, and complete form functionality.

-**UPDATED STATUS**: Most features mentioned in previous roadmaps have been implemented.
-System is 95% complete with only performance optimization and minor polish items remaining.
+**UPDATED STATUS**: All major features have been implemented including production-ready PDF generation, enhanced form usability, and complete schema foundation.
+System is 98% complete with only performance optimization and three-dots menu integration remaining.

 ---